 Our reimagined process allows for more collaboration, sprint-style iteration, and stronger client-agency alignment.

 We use, love, adore the team collaboration platform, Slack.
-So for their new advertising campaign, we wanted both the campaign and the process of making it to be as powerful as Slack itself.
+So for their ad campaign set to air during the World Cup, we wanted both the campaign and the process of making it to be as powerful as Slack itself.
 By bringing together our innovation lab process and the fluid idea sharing that is at the heart of Slack, we built a unique new way to quickly develop and explore concepts in partnership with our client.

 Iterate and Go